Know before you go

 The consumption of alcohol in a public place (all areas of the park) is prohibited.

-There are 15km of trails that are accessible in both summer and winter months.
-Trails are on the park map [PDF] .
+Trails are accessible in both summer and winter months, view the park map [PDF] for more information.

 For your own safety and the preservation of the park, obey posted signs and keep to designated trails.
 Shortcutting trails destroys plant life and soil structure.

-Fishing is popular on West Lake.
-Anyone fishing or angling in British Columbia must have an appropriate licence.
-There are opportunities for ice fishing.
+Fishing is popular on West Lake and there are opportunities for ice fishing.

 Pets and domestic animals must be on a leash at all times.
 They are not allowed in park buildings or beach areas except for the area set aside for pets between the log picnic shelter and the boat launch as indicated by signs.